pip-services/pip-services-docs/content/en/toolkit/recipes/mqtt/_index.md

 #### Connecting to our app

-Now that our component has been defined, we can connect it to our MQTT app through the open()/openAsync() method, which takes the correlation_id as its input parameter.
+Now that our component has been defined, we can connect it to our MQTT app through the open()/openAsync() method, which takes the correlationId as its input parameter.
 The following example illustrates how to use it.

 {{< tabsection >}}
   Not available